 On January 22, 1973, the U.S. Supreme Court handed down its landmark decision in the case of Roe v.
 Wade, which recognized that the constitutional right to privacy extends to a woman’s right to make her own personal medical decisions — including the decision to have an abortion without interference from politicians.
-Over 40 years later, Americans are still standing by this decision — with 7 in 10 Americans believing Roe v.
+Over 40 years later, Americans are still standing by this decision: 7 in 10 Americans believe Roe v.
 Wade should remain the law of the land.

 Abortion Access: Then & Now

-But now that abortion is legal, it has become one of the safest medical procedures in the United States — with a safety record of over 99 percent, in fact.
+But now that abortion is legal, it has become one of the safest medical procedures in the United States — with a safety record of over 99%.
 Moreover, because it is legal, women who decide to have an abortion can receive support throughout the process from medical professionals.

 Nationwide Attacks on Roe v.
 Wade

-- The Existing Federal Abortion Ban: Although Roe v.
-Wade is still the law of the land, an abortion ban that became law in 2003 and upheld by the Supreme Court in 2007 actually criminalizes certain abortion procedures in the second trimester of pregnancy — procedures that doctors say are often the safest and best to protect women's health.
+- Existing Federal Abortion Ban: An abortion ban that became law in 2003 and upheld by the Supreme Court in 2007 criminalizes certain abortion procedures in the second trimester of pregnancy — procedures that doctors say are often the safest and best to protect women's health.